shivareddy6/git-github/README.md

 # git-github
-This is the staart of git
+This is the start of git